-Sustainability

-indicators measure

-how the sustainable

-financial product are

-objectives of this
+Sustainability indicators measure how the sustainable objectives of this financialproductare attained.

-attained.

 - (5) Theme 5 Waste Disposal and Circular Economy: The Fund aims to contribute to the global efforts to transitioning to a circular economy by investing in companies that contribute to this by offering products/services that contribute to this transition by enabling increased recycling and reducing the environmental impact of waste, including but not limited to: waste management services, recycling services; waste to energy solutions, plastic reduction, paper and packaging; sustainable and/or carbon negative consumer goods.
-This theme is closely connected to the UN-SDG of Responsible Consumption and Production ("SDG 12"). - (6) Theme 6 - Health and Wellbeing: The Fund aims to contribute to global efforts towards addressing inadequate access to medicines, lack of essential health care and the increasing healthcare demands globally due to the aging population in developed countries, as well as pollution deaths, by investing in companies offering products contribute enhanced efficiency, services that can to personalization/precision of healthcare services including but not limited to: pharma and biotech; healthcare providers, telemedicine, wellness provides, health digital technologies; digital health; life science; air quality solutions.
+This theme is closely connected to the UN-SDG of Responsible Consumption and Production ("SDG 12"). - Theme 6 Health and Wellbeing: The Fund aims to contribute to global efforts towards (6) addressing inadequate access to medicines, lack of essential health care and the increasing healthcare demands globally due to the aging population in developed countries, as well as pollution deaths, by investing in companies offering products services that can contribute to enhanced efficiency, delivery, and personalization/precision of healthcare services including but not limited to: pharma and biotech; healthcare providers, telemedicine, wellness provides, health digital technologies; digital health; life science; air guality solutions.
 This theme is closely connected to the UN-SDG of Good Health and Wellbeing ("SDG 3"). - (7) Theme 7 Skills and Education: The Fund aims to contribute to global efforts towards addressing the challenge of a growing education deficit by investing in companies engaging in activities that have the potential to increase availability and affordability of quality education including but not limited to: mobile learning, digital skills app platforms, massive open online courses, corporate training and development, services for vocational education and employment; media services.
 This theme is closely connected to the UN Sustainable Development Goal of Quality Education ("SDG 4"). - (8) Theme 8 Industry, Innovation and Digitalization: digital technologies and solutions will play a central role in the structural shift of our economy towards a more environmentally and socially sustainable model.
 The Fund therefore envisages to invest also in firms offering digital solutions and technologies instrumental to the themes described above, including but not limited to: IT hardware and software solutions, industrials; machinery; semiconductor capital equipment (such as semiconductors) and related equipment; electric vehicles and batteries; electrical equipment.
 This theme is closely connected to the UN Sustainable Development Goals of Industry, Innovation and Infrastructure ("SDG 9") and Sustainable Cities and Communities ("SDG 11").

 The Fund's investment universe is comprised of sectors and companies that will be central to achieving the shift to a more sustainable model of economic activity, by providing solutions to the trade-off between planetary boundaries and minimum social needs.
+The Fund aims to invest in companies that contribute to one or more of the ESG Themes, however investors should note that (subject to the binding criteria detailed below) an investee company may still be eligible for the Fund's portfolio despite being outside of the ESG Themes, provided the investment in such investee companies is a "sustainable investment" as defined in Article 2 (17) of SFDR.